watson-developer-cloud/assistant-toolkit/integrations/extensions/README.md

 1. Link your extension to your skill.
     - Navigate back to **Actions** and select the action you would like to add the extension to.
     - Find the step(s) that have `Use an extension` as the step result.
 You should see an alert on these steps, showing that the extension needs to be linked.
-    - Select `Edit Extension` and choose your extension, and reselect the operation and its respective parameters, mimicking the parameters of the initial (errored) configuration.
+    - Select `Edit Extension` and choose your extension, and reselect the operation and its respective parameters based on what is listed in the `Using this Starter Kit` section of the extension specific README.
-    - `Save`.
+    - Click `Save`.
-### **Method 2**: best for lengthy actions skills.
+### **Method 2**: For lengthy actions skills
 1. Obtain the id for your created extension.
     - From the **Integrations** page, open the dev tools tab (shortcuts: `CMD + OPTIONS + i` for Mac, `CTRL + SHIFT + j` for Linux/Windows) and click on the `Network` tab.
     - Find your extension under `Extensions` and click `Add +` > `Confirm`.